sandyvern/achasveachas.github.io/_posts/2016-06-26-gem_instal_swim.markdown

 I wouldn’t say I know how to swim now, but I’m definitely confident enough that I could thrash my way through this.

-I guess by now you might be wondering what kind of gem I made, and I probably should write another blogpost about that, but for now I think I’ll take a break, I need to teach my 7 year-old son how to swim.
+I guess by now you might be wondering what kind of gem I made, abut for now I think this post went a bit too long, I need to go teach my 7 year-old son how to swim...